Create Azure Blob Storage Containers

 Frequently Asked Questions

-Naming & Constraints
+Naming & Immutability

-Container names must be 3-63 characters long, using only numbers, lowercase letters, and dashes.
-Every dash must be immediately preceded and followed by a letter or number.
+Storage account names (accountName) must be 3-24 characters using only numbers and lowercase letters.
+Container names (containerName) must be 3-63 characters using numbers, lowercase letters, and dashes, where each dash must be immediately preceded and followed by a letter or number.

 Encryption & Security